REFEDS/MRPS/mrps.md

 The right to use a domain name SHALL be established in one of the following ways:

-* A member’s canonical name matches registrant information shown in DNS.
+* A member’s canonical name matches registrant information shown in WHOIS.
 * A member MAY be granted the right to make use of a specific domain name through a permission letter from the domain owner on a per-entity basis.
 Permission SHALL NOT be regarded as including permission for the use of sub-domains.

 #### 5.2 EntityID Format